-I don't know about you, but the efficient world with all that talk of freedom and letting everyone get on with their private business sounds more attractive by the second.
-It just sounds friendlier and sunnier, doesn't it, than a grim dystopian world in which everyone is being whipped and flogged into obeying the Rules on How to Be Nice to Everyone.
+An efficient world with all that talk of freedom and letting everyone get on with their private business sounds quite attractive: friendlier and sunnier, somehow, than a grim dystopian world in which everyone is being whipped and flogged into obeying the Rules on How to Be Nice to Everyone.

 But what if, left to their own devices, everyone turns on each other and before you know it people are raping and pillaging and life on earth as you know it is about to collapse into brutish anarchy?
 Only law can save us from Leviathan, or so we've been taught.